-Sami: This was my first five star read of 2020 and I still think about it sometimes.
+Sami: This was my first five-star read of 2020, and I still think about it sometimes.
 It is a very powerful and emotional story that I highly recommend.

 Sing, Unburied, Sing by Jesmyn Ward

 Liz: Jesmyn Ward is one of my favorite writers.
-Her prose is incredible in this book and the end still gives me chills.
+Her prose is incredible in this book, and the end still gives me chills.
 I have gone back and re-read that ending about three times.

 Red, White & Royal Blue by Casey McQuiston

 This was a top favorite on both our lists for so many reasons!
 A romance between the First Son of the US and the Prince of Wales that leaves us feeling warm and hopeful inside?
-Just was we needed this year.
+Just what we needed this year.

 Ask Again, Yes by Mary Beth Keane

 Sami: I still can’t quite pinpoint what it was about this book that makes me love it so much.
-Bordering between contemporary and literary fiction, it’s such a powerful story that I recommended to literally everyone who asked this year.
+Bordering between contemporary and literary fiction, it’s such a powerful story that I recommended it to literally everyone who asked this year.

 Empire of Wild by Cherie Dimaline